-DIRECTORS' Remuneration
+DIRECTORS' REMUNERATION

 The current remuneration of non-executive and independent directors had been approved by the shareholders in the 27th Annual General Meeting held on March 29, 2018.
-According to the approval, an amount of Rs.50,000/per meeting (net of taxes) was approved for the nonexecutive and independent directors for attending Board and its committees'

-А Director's meetings.
-Travel.
-Accommodation and Remuneration Policy duly approved by the Board Directors of entitlements outlining and remuneration of Non-Executive Directors is in place.
+According to the approval, an amount of Rs.50,000/- per meeting (net of taxes) was approved for the non-executive and independent directors for attending Board and its committees' meetings.
+A Director's Travel, Accommodation and Remuneration Policy duly approved by the Board of Directors outlining entitlements and remuneration of Non-Executive Directors is in place.